Last updated: December 2019

 How Alzheimer’s Disease Is Diagnosed

 The way to diagnose Alzheimer’s disease with absolute certainty is through a brain autopsy and the finding of amyloid and tau buildup.
 This is impractical.
 Here are some alternatives: Unless a clinical exam is clear, cognitive tests will be used to assess memory and brain function.
 The Alzheimer’s disease assessment scale-cognitive subscale (ADAS-Cog) is the standard measurement used to measure changes in Alzheimer’s disease clinical trials.
 The Mini-Mental State Exam (MMSE), Addenbrooke’s cognitive examination, and the Montreal Cognitive Assessment are also validated tests; online tests may not be as accurate.
 Brain imaging tests can help confirm a diagnosis but are not always clinically available.
-It should not be too long before a reliable blood test for beta-amyloid is available commercially; this will make diagnosis much simpler (Kueper et al., 2018; Livingston et al., 2017; Nakamura et al., 2018).
+It should not be too long before a reliable blood test for beta-amyloid is available commercially; this will make diagnosis much simpler.
+Blood levels of tau have also been shown to be diagnostic of Alzheimer’s, but this test is not yet available in clinics (Kueper et al., 2018; Livingston et al., 2017; Nakamura et al., 2018; Thijssen et al., 2020)

 In 2011, the National Institute on Aging and the Alzheimer’s Association released new diagnostic guidelines for Alzheimer’s: